 - Do some homework about the Central Goldfields Shire Council.
 Check the Council Plan for our strategic objectives, projects that have been funded in the past, and reflect on your project and see where its best fits.
-Past projects. - Please visit the guidelines and grants resources available on the Council website. - Brainstorm your project: who, what, why, when, and how.
+Check out our 2021-2022 grant recipients. - Please visit the guidelines and grants resources available at www.centralgoldfields.vic.gov.au/communitygrants2022 - Brainstorm your project: who, what, why, when, and how.
 Talk to others in your organisation or group to gather support and ideas, talk to potential community partners and other organisations that might benefit (directly or indirectly) from your project idea.